Matsushima

 Senseki Line trains

-It appears that Chika boarded the Senseki Line train bound for Takajo-cho, departing from Sendai Station at 10:29.
+It appears that Chika boarded the Senseki Line train bound for Takajo-cho, which departed from Sendai Station at 10:29.

 Matsushima-Kaigan Station on the JR Senseki Line